luvagu/react-tic-tac-toe/README.md

   </a>
 </p>

-The old and beloved Tic-Tac-Toe of all time with handy extra features.
-Built with React.
+The old and beloved Tic-Tac-Toe game of all time built with `React` and with handy extra features.

 ## Main Features